 She is an advocate for technology policy that protects human rights.

-Marta is passionate about bridging the gap between the tech industry and government by connecting technologists with policymakers for high-impact civic projects.
+Marta is passionate about bridging the gap between the tech industry and government by connecting technologists with policymakers for high-impact projects.

 Marta holds a Bachelor of Arts degree in international studies and minor in French from the Ohio State University.